PiquelChips/DirkEngine/crates/dirk_player/README.md

 This crate manages player identity and lifecycle.

+Register `PlayerPlugin` with an `EngineBuilder` to install player management and movement ECS systems.
+The plugin publishes a `PlayerRegistry` resource that other subsystem factories can clone.

 `dirk_player` does not own ECS entities or camera state directly.
 Instead, it
 provides:

 - `PlayerId`, a component that links a game entity to a player
-- `PlayerManager`, which allocates and tracks live players
+- `PlayerRegistry`, which allocates and tracks live players
 - `PlayerSpawned` and `PlayerDespawned` events for lifecycle integration

 Game code is responsible for responding to those events by spawning or